 Sealed Air could also opt under its new CEO to stay independent and try to improve operations on its own, or sell off some assets, such as the Diversey business, without putting the whole company up for sale, Lowenstein said.

-While Sealed Air’s cash flow might attract private-equity firms, the company’s high debt levels (SEE) would likely keep a buyout company from pursuing a takeover anytime soon, said Ghansham Panjabi, a Roseland, New Jersey-based analyst at Robert W. Baird & Co.
+While Sealed Air’s cash flow might attract private-equity firms, the company’s high debt levels (SEE:US) would likely keep a buyout company from pursuing a takeover anytime soon, said Ghansham Panjabi, a Roseland, New Jersey-based analyst at Robert W. Baird & Co.
 Its total debt, at almost $5 billion, is more than three times what it was before the acquisition, data compiled by Bloomberg show.

 “Is it a takeover candidate?
 Anything’s possible, but the reality is it already has a fair amount of debt,” Panjabi said in a phone interview.
 “Right now, I just think it has too much leverage.”

 Even so, Stewart Capital’s Polley said there may be acquirers interested in the packaging business that could then sell or spin off the Diversey unit.
-In a split, some of the debt probably could be transferred (SEE) to Diversey, he said.
+In a split, some of the debt probably could be transferred (SEE:US) to Diversey, he said.

 “Sealed Air has traditionally been a good business,” Polley said.
 “Diversey ultimately became a distraction.
 Whenever you screw up, you can become a target.”